hharryyf/Honours-Thesis-QBF/README.md

 2) Add trivial truth and trivial false into preprocessing, the impl group becomes meaningless.

+8. 3/9/2021: QCDCL preprocessor, not sure if the idea is correct

 Current solver strength (30 minutes for QDLL or 4000000 node expansions for DeepPNS):

 CHAIN 12/12 (QDLL + DLCS heuristic)